FE8Dev/FE8RProject/FE8_arsenals.md

 Barrier Knight(from Dark Knight)

 ## Dark
 A brave tome that is effective against Fliers and Seared enemies.
+Uses MAG and SPD for damage.
 It has a cooldown.

 ### Earliest access
 Dark Knight